 - Display links to past sales of products and service work so that we can more quickly identify which customers need more proactive follow-up and who needs attention before they drop off of our radar and stop buying.

-- Identify the leads obtained from our web site and assigned to real estate agents, so they can schedule follow-up communications easily and so our sales management team can help guide the agents as needed.
+- Identify the leads obtained from our website and assigned them to real estate agents, so they can schedule follow-up communications easily and so our sales management team can help guide the agents as needed.

 A team should be assembled to begin the drive towards completion of the project - a drive that begins with a clear description of your company's CRM objectives and any processes that will have to be modified to make the project successful.
 Make sure the head of this team is a CRM evangelist - someone who completely believes that CRM will make a difference.